kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_12_explore_compliance_mgr.md

      ![](../Images/module4/lab12/1-1.png)

 1. Under Admin centers, select **Compliance**.
-A new browser page opens to the welcome page of the Microsoft 365 compliance center.
+A new browser page opens to the welcome page of the Microsoft Purview compliance center.

      ![](../Images/module4/lab12/1.png)